 When is More Testing Required After a Pap Smear?

 The results of the pap test can be misleading, and your doctor may require more information related to sex or diaphragm use, changes in menstrual cycle, or if you are menopausal.
-When the results of your pap smear are inconclusive, you doctor may perform an additional pap test or other tests, which might include:
+When the results of your pap test are inconclusive, you doctor may perform an additional pap test or other tests, which might include:

 - A colposcopy to magnify the cervix and vagina, and look more carefully for abnormalities.